influxdata/influxdb-client-java/client-scala/README.md

 The `readTimeout`, `writeTimeout` and `connectTimeout` supports `ms`, `s` and `m` as unit.
 Default is milliseconds.

 ### Gzip support
-`InfluxDBClientScala` does not enable gzip compress for http request body by default.
+`InfluxDBClientScala` does not enable gzip compress for http body by default.
 If you want to enable gzip to reduce transfer data's size, you can call:

 ```java
 influxDBClient.enableGzip();